 Why Medication Alone May Fall Short

-Proton pump inhibitors and H2 blockers remain important tools in GERD management.
+Proton pump inhibitors (PPIs) and H2 receptor antagonists remain important tools in GERD management.
 They reduce acid exposure and allow damaged tissue to heal.
-However, long-term use does not address underlying triggers such as diet quality, sleep patterns, breathing habits, or chronic stress.
+However, clinical evidence shows meaningful limits to their effectiveness when used without complementary strategies.

 Complementary approaches fill that gap.